MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/rms-client/client-version-release-history.md

 > [!NOTE]
 > To provide a unified and streamlined customer experience, **Azure Information Protection classic client** and **Label Management** in the Azure Portal are being **deprecated** as of **March 31, 2021**.
 This time-frame allows all current Azure Information Protection customers to transition to our unified labeling solution using the Microsoft Information Protection Unified Labeling platform.
 Learn more in the official [deprecation notice](https://aka.ms/aipclassicsunset).

-**To deploy the AIP classic client**, open a support ticket to get download access.
+**To obtain and deploy the most up-to-date and supported version of the AIP classic client**, open a support ticket to get download access.

 For more information, see [Upgrading and maintaining the Azure Information Protection client](client-admin-guide.md#upgrading-and-maintaining-the-azure-information-protection-client).